-Edison has a leadership team composed of the Executive Director, the Principal, the Assistant Principal, the Director of Advancement and Engagement and the Director of Operations.
+Edison has a leadership team composed of the Elementary Principal, the Middle School Principal, the Director of Development and Enrollment and the Arts Coordinator and the Director of Operations.
 The purpose of the school leadership team is to uphold the vision and mission statement, provide support and direction to staff and students and ensure ongoing collaboration with families and community members.

 Edison School Board

 Edison’s School Board is responsible for ensuring that the academic program of Edison School of the Arts is successful, that the school's program and operation are faithful to the terms of its agreement with IPS, and that the school is a viable organization.
-The board meets typically on the 3rd Tuesday of the month.
-The agendas and minutes are posted on Edison’s website and updated monthly.
+The board meets bi-monthly and the agendas and minutes are posted on Edison’s website and updated monthly.

 Edison has a Parent Group that supports enriching and challenging opportunities for all students.
 This group is open to all parents, guardians, and staff members, and you are encouraged to join and to give of your time and talents to support classroom instruction or extracurricular activities and help raise funds.
 The Parent Group welcomes volunteers to chair committees and to plan and work events, fundraisers, and festivals.
 For more information on ways to get involved with the Parent Group, contact the school office Penny Guthrie at 317-501-4888.

 A listing of the school year’s events is included in your opening school packet.
 Calendar updates and additions will be communicated through the weekly newsletter, school website, Facebook page Instagram and Twitter.
 A calendar containing start and end dates, report card dates and vacation days can be found at the end of this handbook and here: Edison's School Calendar for 2023-2024